 We operate a no smoking policy for staff, visitors and parents.
 We would therefore be most grateful if you do not smoke in our building or grounds (including E-Cigarettes).

-Dogs are not permitted to enter the grounds.
+Dogs, other than Assistance Dogs, are not permitted to enter the grounds.

 Once all the children are in the gates are locked.
 There is no access to the Nursery via the Junior field.